nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 For statistical analysis, please check this tutorial notebook in [./tutorials/b2_anti_spoofing](./tutorials/b2_anti_spoofing/chapter_a1_stats_test.ipynb)

 <a name="overview2-5"></a>
-### Confidence estimation for speech anti-spoofing
+### Speech anti-spoofing with confidence estimation
 [./project/06-asvspoof-ood](./project/06-asvspoof-ood)

 Project for ICASSP paper